 That was in early July of 1910.
 EC wrote to the family down in southern Oregon letting them know he had bought another farm – “get things packed and come on up.”
 It took them about six weeks to pack and make the journey, but in the meantime a forest fire roared through the Lucia Valley and burned everything – the house, barn, livestock - it was all gone.
 When the family arrived, they weren’t greeted by a farm – old, run down or otherwise, but by a bunch of smoldering black stumps.

 They could have returned to Oregon as they hadn’t yet sold that farm, but the Pomeroys stayed, and lived their first winter in an army tent provided by the Red Cross.
 As the Lucia area averages about 70 inches of rain a year, you can imagine how enjoyable that first winter was.

 That spring they started building a new house and barn and clearing more of the land so they could farm.
 The original house and barn were located along the base of the hill as there was a creek there for water, and the road, such as it was, ran along there too.
 So that’s where they rebuilt.
-The road was often washed out in the winter and thus mail service was spotty.
-So Mr Pomeroy and some of the neighbors petitioned the county to establish a new road.
+The road was often washed out in the winter and thus mail service was spotty, so Mr. Pomeroy and some of the neighbors petitioned the county to establish a new road.
 In 1915 they did, along the north bank of the East Fork of the Lewis River – the one still used today to access the farm.

-sparks from her fire land on the roof of the house and burned it to the ground.
-In true pioneer spirit, the family persevered and built another house around the remaining brick chimney.
+In 1920, there was a smallpox outbreak in the family.
+The county nurse was eventually sent out to lift the quarantine and burn infected clothing and bedding.
+While she was doing so, some sparks from the fire landed on the roof of the house and burned it to the ground.
+In true pioneer spirit, the family persevered and built yet another house, around the remaining brick chimney.